1. What kind of complaints can be submitted to MAVCOM?

 1. Does the Consumer Protection Code apply to both domestic and international air travel?

 Yes.
-The Consumer Protection Code also applies to any flight, domestic or international, flying out of, into or within Malaysia.
+The Consumer Protection Code applies throughout Malaysia to any domestic or international flight operated by local or foreign carriers.

 Identity of an Operating Airline